 ... a man working [on map-construction] without the support of a developed theory but within a mathematical tradition and guided by his sense of what is appropriate to the problem.

-The establishment of theory by experiment, frequently by constructing special apparatus, is the most striking feature of Ptolemy's "Optics".
+Another work on Optics is in five books and in it Ptolemy studies colour, reflection, refraction, and mirrors of various shapes.
+Toomer comments in The establishment of theory by experiment, frequently by constructing special apparatus, is the most striking feature of Ptolemy's "Optics".
 Whether the subject matter is largely derived or original, "The Optics" is an impressive example of the development of a mathematical science with due regard to physical data, and is worthy of the author of the "Almagests

 An English translation, attempting to remove the inaccuracies introduced in the poor Arabic translation which is our only source of the Optics is given in

 The first to make accusations against Ptolemy was Tycho Brahe.
 He discovered that there was a systematic error of one degree in the longitudes of the stars in the star catalogue, and he claimed that, despite Ptolemy saying that it represented his own observations, it was merely a conversion of a catalogue due to Hipparchus corrected for precession to Ptolemy's date.
 There is of course definite problems comparing two star catalogues, one of which we have a copy of while the other is lost.
+After comments by Laplace and Lalande, the next to attack Ptolemy vigorously was Delambre.
+He suggested that perhaps the errors came from Hipparchus and that Ptolemy might have done nothing more serious than to have failed to correct Hipparchus's data for the time between the equinoxes and solstices.
+However Delambre then goes on to say One could explain everything in a less favourable but all the simpler manner by denying Ptolemy the observation of the stars and equinoxes, and by claiming that he assimilated everything from Hipparchus, using the minimal value of the latter for the precession motion.

 However, Ptolemy was not without his supporters by any means and further analysis led to a belief that the accusations made against Ptolemy by Delambre were false.
 Boll writing in 1894 says